jtrudeau/github-tutorial/README.md

 ## What this is
 - Practice project to learn the one workflow most people use every day with Git: change → commit → push.
-- You will open a small notebook, run one cell so it produces output, save it, commit, then push to a fresh GitHub repo.
+- You will open a small notebook, run one cell so it produces output, save it, commit, then push back to this GitHub repo.
 - No prior Git knowledge required.
 Minimal terminal commands.

 ## Who it’s for
 - Anyone who has never used Git or GitHub before.